 The SQL query is successfully parsed into an AST, but fails in schema resolution stage and thus cannot execute.
 We observe 4 types of schema errors.

-\textbf{B1: Table-Column Mismatch.} The SQL query references a column that does not exist in the specified table of query, but whose name appears in other tables of the database.
-Broken down further, it appears in two scenarios: (1) \emph{explicit mismatch}, where the column is explicitly associated with a table (\ie \code{SELECT T1.C1 FROM T1, ...}), either through name or alias; and (2) \emph{implicit mismatch}, where the SQL query only specified the column without table information (\ie \code{SELECT C1 FROM T1, ...}).
+\textbf{B1: Non-Existent Schema.} The SQL query references a table or column whose name does not exist in database.
+It has two subcategories: (1) \emph{spelling error}, \eg, omitting characters; and (2) \emph{schema hallucination}, where LLM generates a semantically plausible but non-existent table/column name.

-\textbf{B2: Non-Existent Schema} The SQL query references a table or column whose name does not exist in the entire database.
-This type of error has two major subcategories: (1) \emph{spelling error}, such as omitting character; (2) \emph{schema hallucination}, where the LLM generates a semantically plausible but non-existent table or column name.
-We use edit distance to differentiate between these two subcategories, as spelling error typically has smaller string differences.
+Surprisingly, not all non-existent schema errors trigger compiler error.
+For the non-existent table or column names in quotes, SQLite interprets them as string values rather than references.
+For the correlated sub-queries (\ie, an inner-level sub-query that references columns of an outer one), SQLite attempts to match the non-existent column to the table in outer query, which fails in most cases and causes schema errors.
+Figure~\ref{fig:correlated_subquery} is an example, which uses \code{disp\_id} column of \code{client} table to link two tables.
+Although \code{disp\_id} does not exist in that table, SQLite matches it with the \code{card} table in the outer level, making the outer-level \code{WHERE} clause always true.
+Since these two scenarios involve SQLite's misinterpretation of non-existent columns, we also put them into this category.

-Surprisingly, not all non-existent schema errors would trigger error messages.
-For the non-existent table or column names in quotes, SQLite will interpret them as a literal value rather than a reference.
-For the correlated sub-queries (\ie, an inner-level sub-query that references columns from an outer one), SQLite will try to resolve the non-existent column by matching it to the table in the outer query.
-Unfortunately, such matching is semantically incorrect in most cases, leading to a schema error.
-Figure~\ref{fig:correlated_subquery} is a concrete example.
-The LLM-generated SQL query uses a nested loop and \code{disp\_id} column of \code{client} table to link two tables.
-Although \code{disp\_id} does not exist in the \code{client} table, SQLite matches it with the \code{card} table in the outer level, making the outer-level \code{WHERE} clause always true.
-Since these two scenarios involve SQLite's misinterpretation of non-existent columns, we put them into this category.
+\textbf{B2: Table-Column Mismatch.} The SQL query references a column that does not exist in the specified table of query, but appears in other tables of the database.
+It appears in two scenarios: (1) \emph{explicit mismatch}, where the column is explicitly associated with a table (\ie \code{SELECT T1.C1 FROM T1}), via name or alias; and (2) \emph{implicit mismatch}, where the query specifies the column without table information (\ie \code{SELECT C1 FROM T1}).

-\textbf{B3: Unused Alias.} A table or a column is assigned an alias, but subsequent references continue using its original name, which is no longer valid.
+\textbf{B3: Unused Alias.} A table or a column is assigned an alias, but the references still use its original name, which is no longer valid.

 \textbf{B4: Ambiguous Reference.} A query references a column that exists in multiple selected tables, but does not explicitly specify the corresponding table.
 For example, the referred column \code{C1} exists in both table \code{T1} and \code{T2}, but the generated SQL query is \code{SELECT C1 FROM T1, T2 ...}, without evidence of the exact table.